python/cpython/Doc/library/stdtypes.rst

       Previously, :meth:`index` didn't have arguments for specifying start and stop positions.

-(5)
+(4)
-   When a negative index is passed as the first parameter to the :meth:`insert` method, the list length is added, as for slice indices.
+   When a negative index is passed as the first parameter to the :meth:`insert` method, the sequence length is added, as for slice indices.
 If it is still negative, it is truncated to zero, as for slice indices.

    .. versionchanged:: 2.3
       Previously, all negative indices were truncated to zero.

+(5)
+   The optional argument *i* defaults to ``-1``, so that by default the last item is removed and returned.

 (6)
-   The :meth:`pop` method is only supported by the list and array types.
-The optional argument *i* defaults to ``-1``, so that by default the last item is removed and returned.
+   The :meth:`sort` and :meth:`reverse` methods modify the sequence in place for economy of space when sorting or reversing a large sequence.
+To remind you that they operate by side effect, they don't return the sorted or reversed sequence.

 (7)
-   The :meth:`sort` and :meth:`reverse` methods modify the list in place for economy of space when sorting or reversing a large list.
-To remind you that they operate by side effect, they don't return the sorted or reversed list.

-(8)
+   :meth:`sort` is not supported by bytes objects.

    The :meth:`sort` method takes optional arguments for controlling the comparisons.